orsonteodoro/gcf2/README.md

 One may try the LD_PRELOAD trick to attempt to have the dynamic loader find libgcc_s.so.1.

-There is due to an undesireable slotting issue which breaks entire @system because it unemerges the minor inadvertantly making it unsafe to emerge
+This problem is due to an undesireable slotting issue which breaks entire @system because it unemerges the minor inadvertantly making it unsafe to emerge
 @system.
 It may be considered more safe to update between major gcc versions (e.g. 11 -> 12).

 If your @system is completely borked because of this, you can replace the whole
-@system with a stage3 tarball with with a backup of /etc, /var/lib/portage/world, /home, /root, local repos, and other importange files in order to restore @system to vanilla.
+@system with a stage3 tarball with with a backup of /etc, /var/lib/portage/world, /home, /root, local repos, and other important files before restoring @system to vanilla, corresponding to dirty solution 2 below.
+You will find the that proposals 1 and 2 are the better ones below.

-Before replacing the image, move the etc folder so that it doesn't get replaced.

-Three proposed solutions for fixing completely borked @system:
+Here are the three proposed solutions for fixing a completely borked @system:

 1. Move old installation in a new folder, copy stage3 in /, and replace stage3 tarball parts restoring backups (e.g. /etc, /home, ...).